wmeira/gothongames/README.md

-# Gothon Web
+# Gothon Starship Games

-Final exercise from "Learn Python 3 the Hard Way" (Zed Shaw).

-Simple storytelling webgame with the purpose of learning Python and Flask framework.
+Project with the purpose of learning Python and Flask framework.
+The project is inspired in the final exercise from "Learn Python 3 the Hard Way" (Zed Shaw) and in the exercises from "Flask Web Development: Developing Web Applications with Python" (Miguel Grinberg).

+Three room based games were implemented:
+  - Escape Gothon: simple storytelling webgame adapted from Zed Shaw's book (simple example)
+  - Riddle Master: a riddle game
+  - World Flag Quiz: country's flag quiz game

 ## Flask Technologies